IBM-Cloud/docs/services/iotrtinsights/action_examples.md

 To create the post a card on Trello action:
 1. In IFTTT, connect to the Trello channel.
 2. In IFTTT, connect to the Maker channel.
-Make a note of your key.
+Make a note of your IFTTT key.
+You need this to connect to IFTTT from Real-Time Insights.
 5. In IFTTT, create a recipe:
  1. Click **THIS**.
  2. Select the **Maker** channel.